TOP TRAVEL TIPS AND TRICKS

 It is a good idea to start a packing list for your travels.
 This will keep all your thoughts, needs, and required items in one place.
 I find when I have a list, there are often times I see I forgot to add something I know I’ll need or want!

-I am not one of those last minute packers.
-I like to check weather and go thru my wardrobe about 2-3 weeks out to see if I need to do any last minute shopping for my trips outfits.
-It also gives you a chance to pack things that you’ll like looking back on the memories captured in pictures!
+I am not one of those last-minute packers.
+I like to check weather and go through my wardrobe about 2–3 weeks out to see if I need to do any last-minute shopping for my trip’s outfits.
+It also gives you a chance to pack things that you’ll like looking back on in the memories captured in pictures!

 11. Print Itinerary

 So many of us these days use an app or several apps for all of our bookings.
-Having it all in one place, phone or tablet, is a great place to start.
-I always print every booking, reservation, and travel documents to ensure if I can not obtain cellular reception I have a hard copy of everything. (this has come in handy a time or two when phone wifi wasn’t really good)
+Having it all in one place — phone or tablet — is a great place to start.
+I always print every booking, reservation, and travel document to ensure that if I cannot obtain cellular reception, I have a hard copy of everything.
+(This has come in handy a time or two when phone Wi-Fi wasn’t really good.)

 12. Confirm Bookings

-It is a nice routine to go thru all of your bookings to secure your reservation did not cancel for any strange reason.
-It’s not fun to show up to a reservation for them only to tell you that you do not have a reservation in their system.
-Takes a couple minutes to have peace of mind.
+It is a nice routine to go through all of your bookings to make sure your reservation didn’t cancel for any strange reason.
+It’s not fun to show up and be told that you do not have a reservation in their system.
+Takes a couple of minutes for peace of mind.

 13. Airport Transportation

-About a week or so before travel secure your transportation to and from the airport.
-Ensure the travel time to make it to your airport with the estimated time to check in and get to your gate.
+About a week or so before travel, secure your transportation to and from the airport.
+Ensure you calculate enough travel time to make it to the airport with time for check-in and getting to your gate.

 14. Travel Documents

-Make sure your photo ID or passport are valid during the required time of your travels. (passports need expiration date of longer than 6 months when doing international travel) Europe just activated a foreign travel document to enter any country in the European region.
+Make sure your photo ID or passport is valid during the required time of your travels.
+(Passports must expire more than 6 months after your trip for international travel.)
+Europe just activated a foreign travel document to enter any country in the European region — check the latest requirements before flying.

-Yes, I did recommend printing all of your travel documents and Itinerary.
-But, it is convenient to have your apps when you travel.
-APPS I include are Airline, BOOKING.COM/VRBO, Viator, Google Maps.
-(If traveling International, you will want to pay for international travel pass with your cell phone carrier.
-This will allow you to use apps off wifi while traveling without a high charge for service.)
+Yes, I did recommend printing all of your travel documents and itinerary.
+But it is convenient to have your apps when you travel.
+Apps I include are: Airline, Booking.com, VRBO, Viator, and Google Maps.
+(If traveling internationally, you’ll want to pay for an international travel pass with your cell carrier so you can use apps off Wi-Fi without crazy charges.)

 16. Alert Bank of Travel

 Always check with your bank or credit card company if they require you to notify them of travel.
-With so much fraud nowadays, you do not want to be on vacation and have your source of payment locked due to bank thinks its fraud.
+With so much fraud nowadays, you do not want to be on vacation and have your payment method locked due to fraud alerts.

 17. Check in Flight

-Check into your flight as soon as it becomes available to check in.
-This secures your flight as well as your seat.
+Check into your flight as soon as check-in becomes available.
+This secures your flight as well as your seat — and can sometimes save you baggage fees too!

-Items like medications, your electronics or earphones, and 1 quick change outfit should always be packed in carry on bag.
-You can replace most items if your luggage is lost for a day or two, but some items you want to have available if this happens.
+Items like medications, electronics or earphones, and one quick-change outfit should always be packed in your carry-on bag.
+You can replace most things if your luggage is delayed, but some items you’ll want right away.

-Pack a snack, hand sanitizer, a travel pillow, gum and maybe a book.
-Download music, show or movie on your entertainment apps you can use while in flight (don’t forget your earphones or wireless ear buds).
-Bring water bottle too.
-You’ll have to empty at security check point, but can fill it once in gate area for your flight.
-It’s a nice convenience having water available without waiting on in flight service.
+Pack a snack, hand sanitizer, travel pillow, gum, and maybe a book.
+Download music, a show, or a movie on your entertainment apps to use in flight (don’t forget earphones or wireless earbuds).
+Bring a water bottle too — just empty it at security and refill at the gate.
+Having water without waiting for flight service is a nice convenience.

 20. Have a Good Time

 Remember, you chose this vacation and you paid for it!
-You’re traveling to a place where the people you encounter are working their daily lives.
-Respect, kindness and joy will give the locals a reason to treat you well.
+You’re traveling to a place where the people you encounter are living their daily lives.
+Respect, kindness, and joy will give locals a reason to treat you well.
 Choose to have patience while on vacation.
-There is bound for something to not go as planned.
-Embrace it!
-The “No Worries” mental attitude will make for an all around better trip experience!
+Something is bound to not go as planned — embrace it.
+The “No Worries” attitude will make for a better trip experience overall!

 Hi, My Name's Candy 🍭🌴